Skip to Content

 Our Naples property division attorneys at Family First Legal Group can work to minimize your burden during this time.
 We have many years of experience compassionately and aggressively representing clients in Collier County and Lee County who have been in your current situation.

-Let our lawyers in Naples and Cape Coral help you obtain a favorable outcome to your dissolution of marriage case in south Florida.
-Reach out to us today at (239) 319-4441.
+Let our lawyers in Naples and Cape Coral help you obtain a favorable outcome to your dissolution of marriage case in South Florida.
+Reach out to us today online or call at (239) 319-4441.

 How Is Marital Property Divided in Florida?